AI Analytics in Marketing: The Missing Layer Between Data and Action

 Even today, most analytics systems are designed to show data – not explain it.
 Teams still rely on manual workflows to understand why something happened and what actions should follow.
 This is where AI analytics begins to play a critical role.

-The Real Bottleneck in Modern AI Analytics Workflows
+The Real Bottleneck in Marketing Analytics

 Most organizations today have a mature marketing analytics setup.
 They have: